 How to identify guilt eating behaviors

-- Do you avoid foods that are high in fat, sugars, carbohydrates or calories?
+- Avoid foods that are high in fat, sugars, carbohydrates or calories?

-- Do you follow food rigid rules that tell you what, when and/or how to eat?
+- Follow food rigid rules that tell you what, when and/or how to eat?

-- Do you have “forbidden foods” that you don’t allow yourself to eat?
+- Have “forbidden foods” that you don’t allow yourself to eat?

-- Do you feel angry at yourself for eating something “unhealthy”, “forbidden” or “bad”?
+- Feel angry at yourself for eating something “unhealthy”, “forbidden” or “bad”?